 Warner Bros. and DC Comics took notice (along with some Depressants) and stumbled with the uneven Man of Steel followed by the dreadful Batman V Superman: Dawn of Justice and the groan-inducing but Oscar-winning Suicide Squad.

 Thankfully, the highly anticipated Wonder Woman gets the Super Friends back on track in time for Justice League and the Aquaman standalone film.
 The Marvel storytelling approach adopted by David Goyer & Co. to the DC Comics characters doesn’t seem to be working.
 Patty Jenkins’ success demonstrates that Character and Story are more important than mindless action as Wonder Woman leads the summer box office and becomes DC Comics highest grossing DCEU film (outside the Nolan trilogy).

 Lighten Up, DC!
 Superman should be fun.
 Bring back the Legion of Doom! (as opposed to the Injustice League)… Why Can’t Anyone Get Superman Right?

 Supposedly, Henry Cavill will get another solo Superman film.
 He deserves a good story, a great villain, and Amy Adams returning as Lois Lane.
 No script yet for Man of Steel 2, however, Matthew Vaughn (Kingsman) is in talks to direct which is a good sign.

 Meanwhile, Tom Cruise kicked off Universal’s Monsters Universe this summer with a new, contemporary take on The Mummy that opens the portal for Dracula, Van Helsing, Frankenstein and The Wolfman via The Prodigium if all goes according to plan.
 The film stumbled domestically, but hit the mark internationally.
 The Lesson for Universal is Story First, Franchise Second.
 Make a Good Movie.
-It’s available on DVD Aug.
-22nd (quick!).
+And, I can confirm it was really really disappointing.

 Note: Showtime’s Penny Dreadful has comprehensively beat these films to the proverbial (and fictional) punch, btw.
 Binge-watch.
 Now.
 British.
 Period.
 Fantastic.
 Season One is pretty fantastic.
 Kudos, John Logan.